 Ransomware has many evolving variants and proves to be a moving target.
-Working with some of the foremost industry security firms there are additional current security configurations, applications, appliances, policies and procedures that are warranted and time sensitive.
-We cannot emphasize sufficiently that multiple layers of security are required, regular reviews of your security posture are paramount and insuring that complete backups are successful and tested is of an utmost importance.
-Normal IT business operations have an inherent level of vulnerability that outside of disconnecting from the world cannot be totally eradicated, but Defense in Depth security measures should be deployed to insure your network is a most formidable target.
+Working with some of the foremost industry security firms, there are additional current security configurations, applications, appliances, policies, and procedures that are warranted and time-sensitive.
+MTBW cannot emphasize sufficiently that multiple layers of security are required.
+Regular reviews of your security posture are paramount and ensuring that complete backups are successful and tested is of utmost importance.
+Normal IT business operations have an inherent level of vulnerability that, outside of disconnecting from the world, cannot be totally eradicated.
+But Defense in Depth security measures should be deployed to ensure your network is a formidable target.

-MTBW Services has developed an 18 point checklist for protection against Ransomware.
-These protections range from software configurations available almost universally with any operating system to Snapshot technologies that allow for the creation of automatic recovery points throughout the day.
-The encouraging news about these various options is that none cost prohibitive.
+MTBW Services has developed an 18-point checklist for protection against Ransomware attacks.
+These protections range from software configurations available almost universally with any operating system, to Snapshot technologies that allow for the creation of automatic recovery points throughout the day.
+The encouraging news about these various options is that none are cost-prohibitive.
 There are solutions for every company size budget.
 Ransomware is a serious threat, and all businesses should employ some form of protection against it.